timacdonald/json-api/README.md

 ## A note on eager loading

-This package does not concern itself [eager loading](https://laravel.com/docs/eloquent-relationships#eager-loading) your Eloquent relationships.
+This package does not handle [eager loading](https://laravel.com/docs/eloquent-relationships#eager-loading) your Eloquent relationships.
 If a relationship is not eagerly loaded, the package will lazy load the relationship on the fly.
 I _highly_ recommend using [Spatie's query builder](https://spatie.be/docs/laravel-query-builder/) which is built for eager loading against the JSON:API query parameter standards.
 Spatie provide comprehensive documentation on how to use the package, but I will briefly give an example of how you might use this in your controller.

 ```php
 <?php